ARG-NCTU/maritime-gazebo-QGC/README.md

 ### Download QGC

 * QGroundControl (QGC) provides full flight control and mission planning for any MAVLink enabled drone.
-Its primary goal is ease of use for professional users and developers. [pleas follow this link and install QGC](https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html#ubuntu)
+Its primary goal is ease of use for professional users and developers. [please follow this link and install QGC](https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html#ubuntu)

 ## Part 2.
 Launch simulation environment and run testing script